hieuvp/learning-python/learn-the-basics/modules-and-packages/README.md

 <br />

-- This might be a bit risky as changes in the module might affect the module which imports it.
+- A bit risky as changes in the module might affect the module which imports it.
 - But it is shorter and also does not require you to specify which objects you wish to import from the module.